novaleafoahu/leafyvillage_portfolio/content/project/watermelon/index.md

 📚 <mark> **Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)** </mark>

-For example, calcium nitrate has an NPK rating of 15.5-0-0.

-Therefore, to obtain 0.23 lbs of nitrogen for a 100 SF plot of tomatoes, one would require 1.5 lbs of calcium nitrate.

-For 0.19 lbs of phosphorous, one can use superphosphate 0-18-0 at 1.0 lbs.

-For 0.19 lbs potassium, one can use potash 0-0-60 at 0.3 lbs.
+{{< figure src="fertcalc.png" caption="fertilizer calculation, plug numbers" numbered="true" >}}

+The required fertilizers for 1 acre are now listed below:

+* 667 lbs of 15-0-0 calcium nitrate
+* 174 lbs of 0-46-0 triple super phosphate
+* 160 lbs of 0-0-50 potash

+Lets now convert lbs to grams to allow for easier division of square feet:
+* 302546 grams of 15-0-0 calcium nitrate
+* 78925 grams of 0-46-0 triple super phosphate
+* 72574 grams of 0-0-50 potash

+Now convert to square feet by dividing the grams by 43560

+* 6.7 grams of 15-0-0 calcium nitrate
+* 1.8 grams of 0-46-0 triple super phosphate
+* 1.6 grams of 0-0-50 potash

+In other words, for a 100 sf garden, **total** fertilizer required for the **lifespan** of the plants are:
+* 670 grams of 15-0-0 calcium nitrate
+* 180 grams of 0-46-0 triple super phosphate
+* 160 grams of 0-0-50 potash

-With these values, the fertilizer can be applied weekly throughout the months.
-Simply divide the amount of fertilizer by the number of weeks the watermelon plant may grow.
-To simplify measuring, convert lbs to grams...
+With these values, we can now determine the weekly serving size by dividing the amount of fertilizer by the number of weeks the plant may grow.

-1.5 lbs of calcium nitrate = ~680 grams.
-Therefore, over 12 weeks, you can apply 680/12 = 56 grams of calcium nitrate weekly to a 100 SF garden bed.
-For a potted watermelon plant, ~0.5 grams of calcium nitrate.
-The same can be done for the Phosphorous and Potassium [^2].
+ <mark> **Over 20 weeks, you can apply the following weekly for a 100 SF garden of watermelon**  </mark>
+* 670/20 = 33.5 grams of calcium nitrate weekly
+* 180/20 = 9 grams of triple super phosphate
+* 160/20 = 8 grams of potash

+These fertilizers can simply be placed near the stem of each plant.
+As they get watered, the fertilizer will break down and make its way down to the roots.[^2].

 ### In the ground